vishnunairjanardhan/democms/src/content/posts/how-halloween-inspires-e-commerce-marketing.md

 the night of the holiday.
 Given that it is October, now is the best time to begin planning for the Halloween buying season.

-<b>Nextopia has a fascinating infographic highlighting how Halloween affects
-eCommerce retailers.
-Some of the infographic’s highlights include:</b>
+Nextopia has a fascinating infographic highlighting how Halloween affects eCommerce retailers.
+Some of the infographic’s highlights include:

 <ul>
 <li>In 2020, 158 million Americans celebrated Halloween.</li>